nlnzcollservices/harvester_manager/Technical_notes.md

 Scope notes - harvests anything visible to the given account (any public posts - video and images.
 Will collect whole account.

-!todo needs caption code change
-!todo - cull harvest between scope dates.
-As last modified dates are maintined, use these to filter for date scope.
+!todo needs caption code change  - see instagram_comments_and_caption__splitter.py !todo - cull harvest between scope dates.
+As last modified dates are maintained, use these as filter for date scope.

 ## tiktok_harvesters.py